-For many of our programs, unemployed and underemployed residents are eligible for funding through Pennsylvania's Eligible Training Provider List (ETPL) and the Trade Adjustment Assistance (TAA) list.
-If you are interested in this financial assistance, consult with your local CareerLink® to determine your eligibility for financial assistance.
+Unemployed and underemployed residents may be eligible for financial assistance through the Workforce Innovation and Opportunity Act (WIOA) and the Trade Adjustment Assistance (TAA) programs.
+If you are interested in this financial assistance, consult with your local CareerLink® to determine your eligibility.

-For more information about the Workforce Development Division visit our web site at https://regionalcollegepa.org/workforce-development/.
+For more information about the Workforce Development Division visit our website.